 HBM (HBM)

-- The floor analysis has low confidence with zero valid floors and a partial/weak suitability verdict, offering no clear downside anchor.
+- The single floor model is rated low confidence with zero valid floor types and a partial-weak suitability verdict, offering no reliable price support level.

 BUY-ZONE DECISION rule signal